What Is Email Marketing for Artists?

 You must know how to get the most out of your opportunities.
 To make email marketing an efficient profit center for your business, you need:

-- A reliable email marketing service (EMS), preferably with marketing automation built-in
+• A reliable email marketing service (EMS), preferably with marketing automation built in.

-- An understanding of what's known in marketing jargon as the customer journey
+• An understanding of what's known in marketing jargon as the customer journey.

-- A method of acquiring subscribers who qualify as potential buyers
+• A method of acquiring subscribers who qualify as potential buyers.

-- The ability to segment your subscribers
+• The ability to segment your subscribers.

-- A content marketing plan to deliver appropriate messages
+• A content marketing plan to deliver appropriate messages.

-- The desire and commitment to stick with your plans
+• The desire and commitment to stick with your plans.

 Email Marketing Technology

-The email software tech that powers email marketing is all SaaS (Software-as-a-Service).
+The email software technology that powers email marketing is all SaaS (Software-as-a-Service).
 That means it's in the cloud, and you rent access to it.
 The EMS platforms I recommend include marketing automation.
 Eventually, if not at once, you will want to customize and personalize your marketing messages.

 Using tags in your marketing automation allows you to identify whether your subscriber is a buyer or a prospect.
 Tags can point out interest in a piece of art or a genre.
-You can tag and sort on almost anything.
-Marketing automation software runs on "If This Then That" logic.
+You can tag and sort almost anything.
+Marketing automation software runs on "If This, Then That" logic.
 For example, if this subscriber is a customer, put them in that email sequence for buyers.

 What Is the Best Email Marketing Platform for Artists?